-- Complete application with preadmission test scores submitted no later than the published application deadline.
-(Preadmission test scores are not applicable to the Nurse Aide, RN-to-BSN, and CVT Programs) - Satisfactory criminal check - Satisfactory urine drug screen - Official College transcripts from all schools attended. - All applicants must be 18 years of age prior to program start date. - All students must reside in Virginia during program enrollment. - Previous employment (Current or past employees of Riverside Health System will be evaluated for job performance and eligibility for rehire.
-Riverside Health System employees (in good standing) are awarded additional points toward admission). - Ability to meet essential program requirements. - Official High School transcript with a high school GPA ≥ 2.0 or GED certificate (The applicant must be a graduate of an accredited high school or have earned a high school equivalency (GED) certificate.
+- Application for Admission, Official Academic Transcripts and ATI TEAS scores (for programs that require the exam) must be submitted no later than the published application deadlines - Official College transcripts from all schools attended. - Official High School transcript with a high school GPA ≥2.0 or GED certificate (The applicant must be a graduate of an accredited high school or have earned a high school equivalency (GED) certificate.
 Applicants who are unable to provide official transcripts must complete a signed Attestation of High School Graduation which includes the name of the high school attended, city, state, graduation year.
 The Registrar will evaluate the validity of the institution provided on the attestation form to determine if the entity is/was approved to provide secondary school education by the state listed.
 State agencies will be contacted as applicable.)

-- Immigration documentation is required if applicant is not a U.S. citizen.
+- Satisfactory criminal check - Satisfactory urine drug screen - All applicants must be 18 years of age prior to program start date. - Ability to meet essential program requirements - Previous employment (Current or past employees of Riverside Health System will be evaluated for job performance and eligibility for rehire.
+Riverside Health System employees (in good standing) are awarded additional points toward admission). - Immigration documentation is required if applicant is not a U.S. citizen.
 (The College is not Student and Exchange Visitor Program (SEVP) certified and cannot accept international students on an F-1 or M-1 visa) - If English is the applicant's second language, a TOEFL score of 550 (paper) or 79 (internet based) is required (Test must have been completed within the last 2 years). - Accepted applicants who decline admission must reapply for a future start date.
 Admission is competitive and not guaranteed.
 Admissions deferments are not permitted in any of the programs except the RN-to-BSN program where two deferments will be permitted with tuition deposit paid and pending space availability.